A Spike’s Mortal Enemy

 GDTs really comes alone: in many cases, manufacturers combine them with a MOV or a set of zener diodes.
 This is caused by a physical effect: establishing the gas connection is a process which takes a bit of time.
 During this span, the spike can travel further down into the circuit, thereby giving all kind of grief to the system.

-Given that GDTs are not particularly common, let OEMsecrets take you on a little ride through the world of documentation.
+Given that GDTs are not particularly common.
 First of all, Bourns provides an excellent overview of the technology here.
 Chinese vendor Bencent has a great introduction into the concept as whole – it can be found here.